 The Cognitive Costs of Speech Perception Adaptation

+Language production is inherently variable.
 Spoken language is highly variable despite being a prevalent and reliably recognizable form of human communication in daily life.
-Even talkers with similar language backgrounds tend to differ in how they produce speech sounds, for example how they may distinguish /s/ (the “S” sound) from /ʃ/ (the “Sh” sound).
+Even talkers with similar language backgrounds differ in how they produce speech sounds, for example how they may distinguish /s/ (the “S” sound) from /ʃ/ (the “Sh” sound).
 Still, listeners can often understand newly encountered talkers when hearing them speak for the very first time.
-How listeners are able to flexibly categorize speech sounds despite the presence of natural variation is known as part of the lack of invariance problem (Appelbaum, 1996).
+How listeners flexibly categorize speech sounds despite the presence of natural variation is known as part of the lack of invariance problem (Appelbaum, 1996).
 Variation in speech presents a unique challenge for cognitive processing that is solved seemingly automatically: Our brains seem to learn how talkers speak, and then apply this information to construct expectations about speech they encounter in the future (Kleinschmidt & Jaeger, 2015).
 This cognitive process often occurs without the listener even noticing.
 However, the absence of awareness brings into question potential limitations of this ability.
 Do listeners passively sponge information from speech in their environment, or must they direct their attention towards a talker to learn how they speak?

 A large body of research suggests that perceptual learning does not require conscious effort, nor is it inhibited by environmental distractions (Zhang & Samuel, 2014) or exposure to multiple talkers (Cummings & Theodore, 2022).
 However, earlier research has also found that listeners may use the context of speech when adapting, for instance the effects of stereotypes on initial expectations and labeling in phoneme mapping (Zhang & Samuel, 2014).
 There is even evidence that listeners consider causality when learning how talkers speak, for example accommodating a talker chewing on a pen while talking (Kraljic & Samuel, 2011).
 These latter findings could suggest that listeners store information based on a perceived utility.
 Therefore, in our experiment when there is competition for auditory processing resources, we expect that processing of “useful” information— information framed as being more relevant to the participant’s task—will take precedence.